fsprojects/FSharp.Data.GraphQL/docs/content/client-side.md

 }
 ```

-GraphQL client is fully compatible with [Fable compiler](https://fable-compiler.github.io/), which allows to use it in apps targeted for the browser.
+GraphQL client is fully compatible with [Fable compiler](https://fable-compiler.github.io/), which gives you a possiblity to write F# applications targeted for the browsers.

-In samples section you can check a [TODO application](https://github.com/bazingatechnologies/FSharp.Data.GraphQL/tree/dev/samples/todo-graphql), where FSharp.Data.GraphQL used on both server- and client-side.